About OOError, OOResult, and OOVoidResult

 Relieve GUI panel code

-On the question of where should we catch exceptions in relation to GUI code it was suggested (Jonatan Asketorp here, “most of them (all?) should be handled latest in the ViewModel.”) that catching them early could help simplifying the higher levels.
+On the question of where should we catch exceptions in relation to GUI code it was suggested (Jonatan Asketorp in this thread, “most of them (all?) should be handled latest in the ViewModel.”) that catching them early could help simplifying the higher levels.

 Same messages in different contexts